ggpasqualino/meetup/README.md

 API Authentication:
   * OAuth
     * This method is recommended for using the application as a service for multiple users
     * Create a Meetup.com OAuth consumer at https://secure.meetup.com/meetup_api/oauth_consumers/
     * Export the values of `Key`, `Secret` and `Redirect URI` to your environment

    ```bash
    export MEETUP_CLIENT_ID=[Key]
    export MEETUP_CLIENT_SECRET=[Secret]
    export MEETUP_REDIRECT_URI=[Redirect URI]
    ```

-  * API Key:
-    * This method is recommended for using the application by only one user
-    * Get your key at https://secure.meetup.com/meetup_api/key/
-    * Export it to your environment with `export MEETUP_API_KEY=[your-key]`

 To start your Phoenix app: